SteveMenya/ProjectCOD/README.md

-# ProjectCOD
-Project Status: Active
+# ProjectCOD: Project Status: Active
 Welcome to my Tek Systems/ Optum Case Study.
 Also Known as project Coffee On Demand.